 7. The Monk Who Sold His Ferrari

-Owning a Ferrari is still a dream for many.
+Owning a Ferrari remains a dream for many.
 Right?
 Here is a person who sold his Ferrari to follow his dream!
-Yes, it tells the story of Julian Mantle, a successful lawyer whose high-flying lifestyle and relentless pursuit of success lead to a heart attack.
+Yes, it tells the story of Julian Mantle, a a hit legal professional whose excessive-flying way of life and incessant pursuit of success lead to a heart assault.
+This wake-up call prompts Julian to sell his possessions, together with his prized Ferrari, and embark on a religious adventure to India.
+There, he encounters the Sages of Sivana, who impart historic expertise on dwelling a life packed with passion, motive, and peace.

 • Author: Robin Sharma